 Shortly after I sent the final pages off to the publisher, I wanted to inventory the bars, nibs, chips and assorted bags of chocolate in my pantry.
 Among the treasures, I found two bags of “bloomed” chocolate.
 This just means that the chocolate is mottled with a dusty whitish or beige rough film.
 Bloom happens when chocolate is stored above 85°.
 This causes the cocoa butter, the fat in the chocolate– and it is not dairy butter– to rise to the surface.

-Do not through out with bloomed chocolate– it’s just a cosmetic problem and can be fixed.
+Do not throw out with bloomed chocolate! it’s just a cosmetic problem and Bloomed chocolate can be fixed and used.

-In order to use the bloomed 85% chocolate that I found, I melted it slowly over a water bath, which is a nothing more than a homemade double boiler.
-Here’s how to safely melt chocolate.
+In order to use the bloomed chocolate that I found, I melted it slowly over a water bath, which is a nothing more than a homemade double boiler.

 I treated some bloomed 55% chocolate the same way, except I poured a thicker layer and mixed in a lot of raisins.
 (It was now 6:30am, and I was thinking oatmeal with raisins.)
 What I got was a chunk of Raisinettes that I cut into pieces and froze.
 Full disclosure.
 There are very few pieces left.